-- If you want to date stamp the image, slide the zoom controller.
-This will cause "On" to be displayed, meaning the image will be date stamped. - Repeat steps 1 and 2 to configure settings for other images, if you want. - 3.
-Press [SET].
+- If you want to include the date in the images, press [●] (Movie) so "On" is shown for date stamping. - Repeat steps 1 and 2 to configure settings for other images, if you want.

 ■ Configuring the Same DPOF Settings for All the Images